 Your child’s education – who gets to decide?
 Some tips for separated parents

 Issues regarding school enrolment and getting children ready for school can often ignite disagreement and disputes between parents who are separated or divorced.
 Where the channels of communication have broken down, it is commonly the case that schools are called on by parents to be the facilitator or arbiter of their dispute.
-You should be aware however that it is not the school’s responsibility to act as a facilitator in disputes, irrespective of whether there are Family Court orders in place.
+You should be aware, however that it is not the school’s responsibility to act as a facilitator in disputes.
+This is irrespective of whether there are family court orders in place.

-The “shared parental responsibility” presumption will exist unless the court is satisfied that it should not, or a statutory “exception” exists, i.e. one of the parents is found to have abused the child, or has been the perpetrator of family violence.
-If the exception applies, then the court will usually make an order granting sole parental responsibility over major long-term issues to the other parent.
+The “shared parental responsibility” presumption will exist unless the court is satisfied that it should not.
+Or unless a statutory “exception” exists, i.e. one of the parents is found to have abused the child, or has been the perpetrator of family violence.
+If the exception applies, then the court will usually make an order granting sole parental responsibility over “major long-term issues” to the other parent.

 On the other hand, if you are the parent who is refusing to agree for a child to attend a particular school, it is also important to note that a school is not precluded from accepting the enrolment of the child simply because only one parent signed the application.
 It is not a matter for schools to ensure that parents comply with their obligations of parental responsibility under Family Law.

 It is important to be aware that, generally speaking the “resident” parent will receive information from the school such as student reports, student photographs and other documents regarding the child.
 If communication between separated parents has deteriorated, commonly such information is not passed onto the “non-resident” parent.